aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 Opening an issue in the Github project is the only path to report issues, ask for help, or log a feature request.

 ## Authors and acknowledgment
 This solution was authored by Aurelien Plancque, Senior Specialised Solutions Architect at Amazon Web Services.
-Documentation produced by Aurelien Plancque and Mark Macdonald (Specialised Technical Account Manager at Amazon Web Services).
+Documentation produced by Aurelien Plancque, Mark Macdonald (Specialised Technical Account Manager at Amazon Web Services) and Arie Hazekamp.

 ## License
 MIT-0